KQM-git/TCL/docs/equipment/weapons/swords.md

 <MillennialMovementSeries/>

-* The self swirl interaction of "[Sunfire](../../evidence/characters/anemo/jean.md#anemo-aura)" does not count as a reaction for Freedom Sworn passive stacks.
+* The self Swirl interaction of "[Sunfire](../../evidence/characters/anemo/jean.md#anemo-aura)" does not count as a reaction for Freedom Sworn passive stacks.
 * Stacks can't be gained from infusing the weapon with 2 different Elements.

 </Weapon>